valtech-ch/saas-aem-module/README.md

 # Introduction

-SAAS (Search as a Service) is continuously improved by Valtech Switzerland in cooperation with its clients.
+Search as a Service (SAAS) is continuously improved by Valtech Switzerland in cooperation with its clients.
 This service allows Valtech clients to jointly benefit from a constantly evolving and improved search service for digital experience platforms.
 Improvements are continuously rolled out as updates become available without any downtime.
 The offering consists of the following main components: